top of page

 It is essential to think about what to store your crops in after they are harvested.

 Some items may be packaged directly into market retail units — such as individual bags of salad greens.
-But, if storing in bulk, salad greens should be kept in plastic bags to keep humidity up.
+But, if stored in bulk, salad greens should be kept in plastic bags to keep humidity up.
 Likewise, root crops, especially if harvested in bulk for later sales, are best kept in open slatted bins, typically unwashed, to prevent mold and mildew.

 Store Your Harvest at the Right Temperature and Humidity